jpuka/mushi-identifier/README.md

 **Base steps**

 - [x] Web app: Implement a simple REST API with Docker and FastAPI
 - [ ] Web app: Study security best practices and make the API public on a VPS.
+(Alternatively: deploy on Heroku or similar platform)
 - [ ] Mobile app: Optimize model for mobile - do weight pruning and quantization, convert to Tensorflow lite
 - [ ] Mobile app: Wrap the model in an app and deploy on mobile